This post may contain affiliate links, from which we earn an income.

 - Sadly, your age will affect the cost of any travel or medical insurance.

 - Your motorhome travel philosophy will probably have the biggest impact of all.
-How often you like to eat out, whether you’re a culture vulture and want to visit every museum or prefer a free hike, the wine you like to drink…all will affect your budget.
+How often you like to eat out, whether you’re a culture vulture and want to visit every museum or prefer a free hike, the wine you like to drink… all will affect your budget.

 Motorhome Europe Budget & Costs

 In this example year, from January to December, we spent three months in France, two months in Portugal, five months in Spain and two months in Norway.
+We updated these costs in 2022 to reflect the increased cost in fuel and living expenses across Europe.

 Cost of Travelling Europe in a Motorhome by Length of Tour